4 Local Vietnamese Dogs That You May Like

 A Jasmine Dog in Vietnam.
 Photo: FB Quy Nguyen

-Jasmine dog (Chó Lài in Vietnamese) is known as the Indochinese Dingo, a purebred Vietnamese dog.
-There are many documents recording that 6000 years ago, traces of this breed were found in the Indochina peninsula.
-This dog often appears in Lao Cai and mountainous provinces in the Northwest Midlands to look after the house, take care of cattle, and support the owners to travel to the forest.
+This dog often appears in Lao Cai and mountainous provinces in the Northwest Midlands to look after the house, take care of cattle, and support the owners’ travel to the forest.

 For the Mong people, the Jasmine dog is their friend and spiritual support.
 The dog can go to the forest to hunt for food when needed.
-These dogs are brave hunters, they like to go to the forest to hunt wild animals, wild chickens, and mice.
+These dogs are brave hunters; they like to go to the forest to hunt wild animals, such as wild chickens and mice.

-This kind of dog is very intelligent and agile, but also aggressive.
-It is extremely loyal and uses its life to protect its owners from the dangers around them.
-Although the personality is a bit wild, if trained properly, this dog will be a great pet because of its good memory.
+This kind of dog is intelligent and agile but also aggressive.
+It is incredibly loyal and uses its life to protect its owners from the dangers around them.
+Although the personality is a bit wild, if appropriately trained, this dog will be a great pet because of its good memory.

-An adult Jasmine dog will have a height of from 45 to 65 cm and a weight of 23 to 32 kg.
-However, there are a few old ones weighing up to 40kg.
+An adult Jasmine dog will be 45 to 65 cm tall and weigh 23 to 32 kg.
+However, a few old ones can weigh up to 40kg.
 Their bodies are longer in proportion to their height.
 Usually, male dogs are slightly larger than female ones.

 H’Mong Short-Tail dog